tribad/openparsec/README.md

 - premake binaries get copied into parsec_root/{client,server}
 - You will need a copy of the openparsec-assets to run the client (https://github.com/OpenParsec/openparsec-assets)
 - For Raspberry Pi there is a special premake-rpi folder set up to link to GLES.
 You will need the broadcom packages installed in addition to SDL2 and SDl2_mixer

+## When contributing
+There are some rules that I found very important with my first try to not only make changes but get the pull request accepted.
+These rules are valid for my fork.
+For the ones used in the openparsec repo check if they have information about that.

+### Code Styles to know
+- Native Line-Endings are used for any text file
+- No tabs in source files